 6.60.1 Description of application vulnerability

 This discussion is associated with the effects of unsuccessful or late termination of a thread.
-For a discussion of premature termination, see subclause 6.63 .
+For a discussion of premature termination, see subclause 6.63 Lock Protocol Errors [CGM].

 When a thread is working cooperatively with other threads and is directed to terminate, there are a number of error situations that may occur that can lead to compromise of the system.
 The termination directing thread may request that one or more other threads abort or terminate, but the terminated thread(s) may not be in a state such that the termination can occur, may ignore the direction, or may take longer to abort or terminate than the application can tolerate.
 In any case, on most systems, the thread will not terminate until it is next scheduled for execution.